Maggie Philbin: Honours and other activities

 She is a patron of the National Osteoporosis Society and was invited by the IOF to sit on the Women leaders panel in Brussels in 2008.
 She is also a patron of the Daphne Jackson Trust helping scientists, engineers and technologists return to work after a career break.
 She was a Lay Council Member of the University of Warwick.
-In February 2015 she became patron of the Council of Professors and Heads of Computing.
+In February 2015, she became patron of the Council of Professors and Heads of Computing.
 She was a board member of the Children's Media Foundation and a panel member of the Haringey STEM Commission.

 On 26 August 2009, Philbin featured as a speaker at the London branch of Girl Geek Dinners at their fourth anniversary event.
 At this event she put forward her support and encouragement for women in the IT sector saying, "It's not about moaning about the negative side of things – tonight is about flagging up the things that really are making a difference for women, and looking at what we can change to make a difference.
 We are anxious to move forward."

-In July 2012 she was awarded the degree Honorary Doctor of Technology by De Montfort University for services to the world of science and technology.
-In November 2012 Princess Anne presented her with the award for Communication and Outreach in the 2012 WISE Women of Outstanding Achievement Awards.
-In 2013 she was given the Promotion of Design Award by the Institution of Engineering Designers.
-In March 2014 she was elected president of the IED in recognition of her ongoing work to support and promote science, technology and engineering.
+In July 2012 she was awarded an Honorary Doctor of Technology degree by De Montfort University for services to the world of science and technology.
+In November 2012, Anne, Princess Royal presented her with the award for Communication and Outreach in the 2012 WISE Women of Outstanding Achievement Awards.
+In 2013, she was given the Promotion of Design Award by the Institution of Engineering Designers.
+In March 2014, she was elected president of the IED in recognition of her ongoing work to support and promote science, technology and engineering.
 On 3 July 2014, Computer Weekly named her as the 5th most influential woman in UK IT and on 3 December 2014 as the 23rd most influential person in UK IT.
 In 2015, Philbin was identified as the 4th most influential woman in UK IT 2015, by Computer Weekly.
-In July 2015 she was made an honorary fellow of Queen Mary University of London.
+In July 2015, she was made an honorary fellow of Queen Mary University of London.
 On 9 December 2015, she received the honorary degree of Doctor of Science from the Earl of Wessex, Chancellor of the University of Bath, at a ceremony held in the city's Assembly Rooms.